-In 2018, Marie Claire reported the average wedding dress in the UK cost £1,385 So, if you’re looking to reduce the cost of your big day, the dress is a good place to start!
+In 2026, the Bridebook UK Wedding Report found that the average cost of a wedding dress in the UK is £1,532.
+So, if you’re looking to reduce the cost of your big day, the dress is a good place to start!

 The most sustainable option is to use something you already own.
-Most of us don’t already own a fancy ball gown or wedding dress, however consider upcycling your Mum’s?
-Alternatively, does someone else in the family have a dress which has been sitting in the attic for decades and need a little love?
+Most of us don’t already own a fancy ball gown or wedding dress, but have you considered upcycling your Mum’s?
+Alternatively, does someone else in the family have a dress which has been sitting in the attic for decades and just needs a little love?
 The vintage styles often come back into fashion and it would have great sentimental value.

 The second most sustainable option is to rent.
 Search online for a formal clothing boutique near you that offers rentals.
 Is the cost of something you will only wear once worth it when you can hire a higher quality designer dress that you’d otherwise be unable to afford?
-Hurr, Girls Meets Dress and places like Debenhams have great ranges of designer clothing, dresses and men’s formal suits for every occasion.
+Something Borrowed, Hurr, Girls Meets Dress and places like Debenhams have great ranges of wedding dresses, accessories and men’s formal suits.

 If you desire to buy a dress to keep, can you investigate buying second-hand or vintage?
 A wedding dress is often only worn once, hence second-hand dresses look like new, while being cheaper and more sustainable.
 In Exeter, the second-hand wedding dress shop La Boutique sells pre-loved dresses and all profits go to a charity that pay for weddings for people with terminal illness.
 Gumtree, Oxfam, Facebook Marketplace, eBay and Bride2Bride offer second-hand dresses from designers online.